TcMenu/TaskManagerIO/README.md

 After this the callback (or event object) registered in the TmLongSchedule will be called whenever scheduled.

+To enable or disable a task

+	taskManager.setTaskEnabled(taskId, enabled);

-From 1.2.1 onwards reentrant locking has been added, if you have a shared resource that you need to lock around, you can do this in tasks.
+If you have a shared resource that you need to lock around, you can do this in tasks.
 See the reentrantLocking example for more details.

-As of V1.1 - Arduino Only - If you want to use the legacy interrupt marshalling support instead of building an event you must additionally include the following:
+Arduino Only - If you want to use the legacy interrupt marshalling support instead of building an event you must additionally include the following:

 	#include <BasicInterruptAbstraction.h>